Josh-XT/AGiXT/README.md

 ## Contributing

 We welcome contributions to Agent-LLM!
 If you're interested in contributing, please check out the open issues, submit pull requests, or suggest new features.
 To stay updated on the project's progress, follow [@Josh_XT](https://twitter.com/Josh_XT) on Twitter.

+## Donations and Sponsorships
+We appreciate any support for Agent-LLM's development, including donations, sponsorships, and any other kind of assistance.
+If you would like to support us, please contact us through our [Discord server](https://discord.gg/Na8M7mTayp) or Twitter [@Josh_XT](https://twitter.com/Josh_XT).

+We're always looking for ways to improve Agent-LLM and make it more useful for our users.
+Your support will help us continue to develop and enhance the application.
+Thank you for considering to support us!

 ## Usage